 - Collect host- and cloud-based forensic data from large environments

-- Learn analysis techniques for responding to Linux operating systems
+- Learn analysis techniques for responding to Linux and Mac operating systems

 - Correlate and analyze data across multiple data types and machines using a myriad of analysis techniques

 - Conduct analysis of structured and unstructured data to identify attacker behavior.

 - Enrich collected data to identify additional indicators of compromise